zgfgNew/PlayIntegrityFork/README.md

 ## About Scripts-only mode

-An advanced mode intended for older Android <10 ROMs, mostly stock ROM or those with stock-like values, (and some other rare special cases), since they generally only need a few prop changes to pass Play Integrity DEVICE verdict.
+An advanced feature intended for older Android <10 ROMs, mostly stock ROMs or those with stock-like values, (and some other rare special cases), since they generally only need a few prop changes to pass Play Integrity DEVICE verdict.
 Due to this the majority of the previous information does not apply to or contradicts that of Scripts-only mode, so to avoid confusion it's contained in the Details area below.

 <details>
 <summary><strong>Details</strong></summary>